typinghare/computer-architecture-uml/hw4/README.md

 ## Resulting Output

-The resulting output of the unoptimized version is available in `output.txt`.
-It includes the output of the following commands in sequence:
+The resulting output is available in
+`output.txt`, which includes the output of the following commands in sequence:

 ```shell
 ./mic1 prom.dat rshift.test.obj 0 4000